 Having had some success on a ‘long run’ with Abraham’s Tea Round a couple of weeks previously, I decided to try another circular beast.
 I first found out about the Kinder Dozen from Tim about five years ago, and did a Kinder 5/12ths Dozen a couple of years later when Andy did the full thing but I had to leave early.
 So I knew, vaguely, the route, and I knew that the general advice was: (1) it’s a long day out; (2) don’t do it in the middle of summer because the bracken’s a nightmare.
 Point (2) will become quite pertinant in a few paragraphs time.

 I was disciplined enough to get a prompt start, with some typical Kinder weather to greet me on the first ascent, Grindslow Knoll.
 As the name suggests, the Dozen involves twelve ascents and descents of Kinder Scout, starting and finishing at Edale but circumnavigating the plateau in the process.
 It definitely falls into the “contrived challenges” category rather than “naturally aesthetic lines”, but I don’t have a problem with that.
 As someone who’s done hill reps on Lose Hill (not fun) I know how much effort it is to get decent amounts of climbing done in the Peak District, so this route packs an impressive punch with more than 10,000 ft.
-I normally work in metric units, but tradition dictates that the route is 24 miles and 10,000 ft, measured before GPS, and these figures should be questioned.
+I normally work in metric units, but tradition dictates that the route is 24 miles and 10,000 ft and these figures should not be questioned.

 The first few climbs were familiar from previous exploits, and I had no particular trouble keeping to a reasonable schedule.
 The record for this round is 4h42m, which I certainly wasn’t going to trouble.
 I had eight hours in mind as a reasonable target, and after reaching Kinder Low at the top of climb four at 2h30m, I was feeling pretty confident.